Bite-sized Review

 10 new trinkets

 There are loads of mixed reviews for Dwarves of Runenberg on Steam and I've got to say, I get it.
 Personally, I'm very happy with it, but I think maybe I got a little lucky in the way I interacted with it.
 Which is to say that I played the hell out of the base game when it first released and loved it, after which I set it aside and moved on with my life.
 By the time I discovered the Dwarves DLC had released, more than a year (2?) had passed.
 I was hungry to jump back into The Last Spell, but these days I just don't have the time or attention span to replay whole games anymore.
 An opportunity to jump back in and have a crack at a new map with a few bonus extras in the form of a new hero type with a handful of unique perks, weapons, and trinkets, was perfect.
+And they're fun to play with, too - the weapons, for example, are a little unusual compared to the game's core weapons.
+In particular the cannon, which can fire huge multi-target area of effect shots, but which generate heat.
+Too much heat and you can keep firing but your own weapon can start dealing massive damage to you.
+To use it effectively, you really need to build a character specifically to handle it, maximising your HP generation to create devastating synergy.
 On the other hand, if I'd only recently discovered The Last Spell, and "all" the DLC did was add in a few extra perks and weapons and one map when I already have so much variety I'm still exploring, maybe I would be disappointed.
 The DLC does add content, but doesn't really introduce anything new.
 So I get it.
 But for me, the Dwarves DLC gave me exactly what I wanted: More of a game that I was never really ready to say goodbye to.